RedHatInsights/quickstarts/docs/quickstarts/README.md

 A quick start has multiple tasks, each task with multiple steps.

 Quick starts should be brief and simple to follow.
 Red Hat recommends quick starts take no longer than 10 minutes for a user to complete, and have a maximum of 5 tasks (2-7 steps per task is a good length).
-You can find more detailed guidelines below under _Best practices for creating quick starts_.
+You can find more detailed guidelines in [Best practices for writing quick starts](https://www.uxd-hub.com/entries/resource/best-practices-for-writing-quick-starts).

 **IMPORTANT**:
 The quick starts content in this repository is not validated by the content team.
 We are working on defining a formal process.
 Please be aware that you might be required to update or change the content.